marcianod/gg-stats/geoguessr-stats/memory-bank/progress.md

 *   [x] Identified and removed `h-screen` from `app/stats-dashboard.tsx`.
 *   [x] Verified the fix by launching the application and scrolling.
 *   [x] Committed and pushed the changes to the remote repository.

+## In-Progress Tasks

+### Dynamic Layout Refactor

+*   [x] Split the right-side panel into two dedicated cards for the map and details.
+*   [x] Implemented a fixed table header with a scrollable body.
+*   [x] Attempted to create a dynamic layout where panels resize with the viewport.
+*   **Unresolved Issue:** The current implementation locks the page from scrolling and has broken the table's scrollability.
+Further work is needed to achieve the desired dynamic layout.